vmx

 const reviver = (_, value, context) => {

-if (typeof value === 'number' && /^\d+$/.test(context.source)) {
+if (typeof value === 'number' && /^-?\d+$/.test(context.source)) {

-return BigInt(value)
+return BigInt(context.source)

 }